Nanovic Hall is the state-of-the-art home to the Department of Political Science and its affiliated centers and programs.

 The Washington Program offers students the ability to study off-campus, becoming immersed in the political and cultural life of Washington DC.
 In the semester-long program, students take classes focused on politics and policy as well as intern part-time.

-The Tocqueville Program fosters the study of the role of religion in America’s constitutional republic.
+The Center for Citizenship & Constitutional Government fosters the study of the role of religion in America’s constitutional republic.

 Institute for Educational Initiatives